• Skip to primary navigation

 • Remove squash from oven.
 Place on individual serving plates and season with salt and pepper.

-• Stuff each ½ with the sausage and apple mixture.
+• Stuff each ½ with the sausage and apple mixture and serve.

 Nutrition Information